Xining: Railway

 Since 1959 Xining station has been connected by the Lanzhou–Qinghai Railway to China's railway network.
 Later, this railway was extended into the Qaidam area via Haiyan near Qinghai Lake to Golmud, and, since 2006, to Lhasa, Tibet.
 (See the Qinghai–Tibet Railway).

 The second major railway serving Xining is the Lanzhou–Xinjiang High-Speed Railway, opened in December 2014.
 When first opened, it just provided high-speed train service to Lanzhou and Urumqi (and points in between).
 With the opening of the Baoji–Lanzhou high-speed railway on July 9, 2017, it has been connected to the rest of the nation's high-speed rail network.

 Unlike many other Chinese cities, where the conventional and high-speed trains stop at different train stations, Xining railway station is served by both types of trains.
 Thus it can be used as a transfer point for e.g. a passenger traveling from Xinjiang to Tibet.

 Air

-Xining Caojiabao International Airport serves the area with regularly scheduled passenger flights to major Chinese cities including Beijing, Shanghai, Hong Kong, Chengdu, Kunming, Xi'an, and Wuhan.
+Xining Caojiapu International Airport serves the area with regularly scheduled passenger flights to major Chinese cities including Beijing, Shanghai, Hong Kong, Chengdu, Kunming, Xi'an, and Wuhan.